christofmuc/KnobKraft-orm/README.md

     cmake -S . -B builds -G "Visual Studio 15 2017 Win64"

-This will generate a solution file for Visual Studio in the builds subdirctory.
+This will generate a solution file for Visual Studio in the builds subdirectory.
 You can build the software to run it immediately with the command

     cmake --build builds --config Release